-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED DECEMBER 14, 2022 shares of Class A Common Stock
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED MAY 3, 2023

+2,000,000 Units Shares of Class A Common Stock and Warrants

-This is the initial public offering of shares of Class A common stock of Syra Health Corp.
-We are offering shares of our Class A common stock.
-No public market currently exists for our Class A common stock.
-We anticipate that the initial public offering price will be between \$ and \$ per share.
+This is the initial public offering of units of securities (the "Units") of Syra Health Corp.
+Prior to this offering, there has been no public market for shares of our Class A common stock.
+The assumed public offering price per Unit is \$4.125.